 When working, the temptation to multitask increases as you jump from email to Slack and back to the presentation you’re working on.
 Working this way, you’re never fully present in any of them as you’re always thinking about where to move next.

 To increase the quality of your work, dedicate time to one thing, and do that one thing well before you move on.
-By doing this, you’ll find it easier to maintain your focus since you’ve given yourself the time to focus on that one thing only.

-7. Caffeine Works but Don’t Rely on It
+7. Caffeine Works, but Don’t Rely on It

 Caffeine consumption is shown to improve memory and cognitive function.
 One study by the Department of Psychiatry and Clinical Psychobiology at the University of Barcelona found that caffeinated drinks, when taken with glucose, actually improves cognitive function as we age when it comes to attention and memory.

-So caffeine is excellent if you can’t focus, but if you drink too much of it and too late in the day, it can impact your sleep and increase anxiety.
+Caffeine is excellent if you can’t focus, but if you drink too much of it and too late in the day, it can impact your sleep and increase anxiety.
 Less sleep decreases your ability to focus, and if you’re already stressed, the adrenaline spikes it produces can have the opposite effect you’re after.

 8. Take a Walk